-It’s more than a little scary sending your child off to secondary school.
+It’s more than a little scary when your child makes the transition from primary to secondary school.
 My smallest boy started last week, and I don’t mind admitting that I am still making him text me when he gets there.
 It’s all those 4x4’s, you know?
-The questions in the new parents’ Facebook group have been thick and fast all week, illustrating that I’m far from alone in my maternal angst.
-And you’d think I’d know better, having been through the process once already with my eldest.
-But no. Seriously, judging by my fretful hovering, I might as well have put him on a rush hour tube train into the city in his little suit, with nothing more than a packed lunch and a door key.
+When I googled tips for starting high school, it was the stuff you know already as a parent – buy uniform before all the sizes run out; make sure they get a good breakfast; and go to the open day to familiarise them with the layout.
+You’d think I’d know, having been through the process once already with my eldest.
+But it never gets easier.
+By the state of my nerves, I might as well have put him on a rush hour tube train into the city in his little suit, with nothing more than a packed lunch and a door key.

-Which is why I’m not giving you 29 tips for starting secondary school.
-Instead, these pieces of essential school wisdom come from my two fully grown nephews, who’ve been there, got the t-shirt, and come soundly through the other side.
+Which is why these 29 tips for starting secondary school aren’t mine.
+Instead, this advice comes from my two fully grown nephews, who’ve been there, got the t-shirt, and come soundly through the other side.
 (But who can still remember what it felt like!)
-As his mum, I’d like to add “Brush your teeth” to the list, but I suspect I’d get the eyeroll from all three of them…
+At first glance some of these statements might seem flippant, but put yourself in your child’s shoes, and you’ll see why they make sense.
+And I guarantee they’ll show him how to survive secondary school from more angles than you – as a mere parent – can imagine.
+Although I’d like to add “Brush your teeth” to the list, but I suspect I’d get the eyeroll from all three of them.

-29 tips for starting secondary school, from those who’ve been there
+29 tips for starting secondary school, from ex-students

 - Do what you want.

 - And work hard at it.